-Work in collaboration with the one-stop to define and develop outreach strategies ensuring customers needing services have knowledge of the various resources and program offerings available.
+Work in collaboration with the one-stop to define and develop outreach strategies ensuring customers needing adult basic education (ABE) services have knowledge of the various resources and program offerings available.

-Conduct cross-trainings to appropriate one-stop center staff on processes, procedures, programs, and services.
+Conduct cross-trainings, in conjunction with other ABE service providers, to appropriate one-stop center staff on processes, procedures, programs, and services.

 Provide marketing and informational materials on current programming and resources available.
-Resources and information may include, but is not limited to, pamphlets, fliers, calendars of classes and workshops;
+Resources and information may include, but is not limited to, pamphlets, fliers, calendars of classes and workshops.